insected/bobbae_gcp-wiki/Big-Data.md

 There's now [BigQuery](BigQuery) and [Spanner](Spanner).
 There's a [Shift to Distributed SQL](https://medium.com/@garyorenstein/the-shift-to-distributed-sql-232c04dec1f7).

-Did Google unintentionally send the industry  [on a  head-fake](https://garyorenstein.medium.com/did-google-send-the-big-data-industry-on-a-10-year-head-fake-9c94d553925a)?
+Did Google unintentionally send the industry  [on a more than a decade long head-fake](https://garyorenstein.medium.com/did-google-send-the-big-data-industry-on-a-10-year-head-fake-9c94d553925a)?